ANALYTICS SOLUTIONS2025-07-07⏱️ 14 minutes

 Transparency and waste reduction

-According to zupa.com, the UK food service industry alone loses approx. £2.4 billion a year in food.
+According to zupa.com, the UK food service industry alone loses approximately. £2.4 billion a year in food.

-To avoid this, AI is being used in supply chains to follow all stages of the supply chain and manufacturing process to determine how much food is needed and where the waste might be reduced.
+To avoid this, AI is being used in supply chains to track all stages of the supply chain and manufacturing process, determining how much food is needed and where waste can be reduced.

 Production optimization